simul/simul.github.io/ref/simul/sky/baseskyrenderer.md

 at the start of a frame.
 This is called from simul::clouds::BaseWeatherRenderer::PreRenderUpdate().

 ### <a name="RenderPlanet"/>void RenderPlanet(simul::crossplatform::DeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture tex, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float rad, float dir, float colr, bool do_lighting, float exposure)
+This is called by RenderPlanets to render a planet with texture \a tex, angular radius \a rad radians, in direction \a dir (x,y,z), with colour \a colr.
+If \a do_lighting is true, the planet will be directionally-lit - e.g. moon phases.

 ### <a name="RenderPlanets"/>void RenderPlanets(simul::crossplatform::DeviceContext, simul::crossplatform::ViewStruct viewStruct, simul::crossplatform::Texture depthTexture, vec4 viewportTextureRegionXYWH, float exposure)
 Draw planets in the sky, e.g. the Moon.